 I could play video games or read a book, but I always end up checking my email to find another rejection.
 I can't remember how many rejections I've gotten now.
 All from small magazines and such.
 I'll send in some poetry or short stories, but I get the same reply back.
 My whole Submittable page … Continue reading Counting rejections

 During author interviews, many people ask about the final product.
 They ask about where the book idea came from or how the writer became a writer.
 But I'd rather know more about how the writer failed.
 Did any characters disappear in later drafts?
 Did any scenes get cut?
 If so, which?
 Why?
 Were any scenes added? … Continue reading Why do I want to know about their failures?

 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
 Afterwards, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
 She pointed towards a CEO in the publishing field. … Continue reading Difference in success

 I got the wonderful opportunity to interview Brian H. Peterson.
 Brian is a multitalented artist that writes books, takes photos, plays music, and more.
 I wrote a book review about his book earlier this month.
 Thank you, Brian, for this lovely opportunity.
 What inspired you to write this book?
 Was it an event or did an idea … Continue reading Author interview with Brian H. Peterson

-So, I’ve noticed something discouraging among famous authors: becoming lazy.
-I've seen many authors - even the top authors in America – lax their writings after hitting fame.
-For example, one of my favorite authors seems to use passive voice more when she writes now.
-I’m sure I would’ve noticed it before when I was … Continue reading Discouraging writers
+I’ve noticed something discouraging among some famous authors: laziness.
+I've seen many writers lax their writings after hitting fame.
+For example, one of my favorite authors uses passive voice more when she writes.
+I’m sure I would’ve noticed before, but I’ve found tons of passive voice in one of her recent books.
+Either way, her … Continue reading Discouraging writers